hansroh/skitai/README.rst

   try:
     do something
   except:
+    return was.response.for_api (
+      '500 Internal Server Error',
-    return was.response.traceback ('somethig is not valid')
+      'somethig is not valid',
+      10022,
+      traceback = True
+    )

   # client see,
   {